ciutadellla/pico-audio/README.md

 The library currently supports 16 bit I2S audio output only and does not yet support audio input.

-This library requires the Arduino CMSIS-DSP library (currently V 5.7.0) to be installed.

 Library has two added modules: Synth_DaisySP and Effect_DaisySP which allow usage of Electrosmith's DaisySP DSP library with Teensy Audio. https://github.com/electro-smith/DaisySP https://github.com/rheslip/DaisySP_Teensy